Delaware Ohio Divorce Attorneys

 1. Ignoring Tax Implications

 Your tax liability will change after a divorce and you need to be prepared.
 Your liability as a single individual may increase or decrease.
 You may have more or fewer deductions depending on where your children live or if you pay child or spousal support.
 An experienced attorney will consider tax implications when negotiating a property and financial settlement so you are not hit with a huge bill.
+When complex tax issues arise in your case, we will reach out to our tax specialists that can advise on the implications you may face, and how to protect your financial future.

 2. Using Children as a Bargaining Chip